 We encourage member states to exercise their jurisdiction in applicable cases in order to ensure that criminal acts do not go unpunished.
 It is crucial that the state of nationality acts in a timely manner to investigate and prosecute alleged crimes.
 We also call upon all states to provide information to the United Nations on any such referrals.
 Subsequently, an assessment can be undertaken to explore if there is any need for further measures by the General Assembly.
-The Movement notes that important policy and remedial measures have been agreed but still need to be implemented.
-We continue to believe that progress in short term measures is also needed.

-The Non-Aligned Movement reiterates its concern with respect to all alleged crimes on the part of United Nations officials and experts on mission, including allegations of corruption and other financial crimes, and in that regard welcomes the reaffirmation by the Secretary-General that there will be no tolerance for any corruption at the United Nations; the movement Urges the Secretary-General to continue to ensure that his zero-tolerance policy for criminal activities, such as sexual exploitation and abuse and corruption, is made known to all United Nations officials and experts on mission at all levels, especially those in managerial positions;

-We strongly urge States to take all appropriate measures to ensure that alleged crimes by United Nations officials and experts on mission do not go unpunished and that the perpetrators of such crimes are brought to justice.
+The Non-Aligned Movement reiterates its concern with respect to all alleged crimes on the part of United Nations officials and experts on mission, including allegations of fraud, corruption and other financial crimes, and in that regard welcomes the reaffirmation by the Secretary-General that there will be no tolerance for any corruption at the United Nations; the movement Urges the Secretary-General to continue to ensure that his zero-tolerance policy for criminal activities, such as sexual exploitation and abuse and corruption, is made known to all United Nations officials and experts on mission at all levels, especially those in managerial positions; We strongly urge States to take all appropriate measures to ensure that alleged crimes by United Nations officials and experts on mission do not go unpunished and that the perpetrators of such crimes are brought to justice.